Pandora: Documentation en: Satellite

-Blacklist of ICMP checks .
-This field can be configured with a list of IPs using CIDR notation to prevent ICMP-type modules from running.
-You can specify multiple subnets by separating them with commas.
+ICMP check blacklist.
+This field can be configured with a list of IPs, using CIDR notation to prevent ICMP-type modules from running.
+To specify multiple subnets, separate them with commas.

 1.5.59 agents_blacklist_snmp (Version > 7.0OUM713)

-Blacklist of SNMP checks.
-This field can be configured with a list of IPs using CIDR notation to prevent SNMP-type modules from running.
-You can specify multiple subnets by separating them with commas.
+SNMP check blacklist.
+This field can be configured with a list of IPs, using CIDR notation to prevent SNMP-type modules from running.
+Specify multiple subnets by separating them with commas.

 1.5.60 agents_blacklist_wmi (Version > 7.0OUM713)

-Blacklist of WMI Checks.
-This field can be configured with a list of IPs using the CIDR notation to prevent WMI-type modules from running.
-You can specify multiple subnets by separating them with commas.
+WMI Check blacklist.
+This field can be configured with a list of IPs, using the CIDR notation to prevent WMI-type modules from running.
+Specify multiple subnets by separating them with commas.

 1.5.61 general_gis_exec (Version > 7.0OUM734)

-Positioning script for all agents detected by the Satellite Server.
+GIS positioning script for all agents detected by the Satellite server.
 The script must be executable and must print on screen the coordinates with the format <longitude>,<latitude>[,<altitude>].
 The third parameter, latitude, is optional.

 1.6 Agent creation in Satellite Server

-There are three ways of creating an agent in the Satellite server: Recon Task, Satellite_hosts.txt file, or manually creating the .conf of the agents we want.
+There are three ways of creating an agent in the Satellite server: Recon Task, Satellite_hosts.txt file, or manually creating the .conf of the agents to monitor.

 1.6.1 Agent creation through Recon Task

 The creation of agents through Recon Task is the most used by PandoraFMS users.
-To be able to do it, we must go to the Satellite server configuration file and setup the following parameters:
+To be able to do it, go to the Satellite server configuration file and set the following parameters:

-- recon_community: You must specify a list of SNMP communities to use in the discovery of SNMP separated by commas (in the case of performing a recon of snmp type).
+- recon_community: Specify a list of SNMP communities to use in SNMP discovery separated by commas (in case of performing a recon of the SNMP type).

-- recon_enabled: Must be set to 1 to enable the recon task of the Satellite Server.
+- recon_enabled: It must be set to 1 to enable the recon task of the Satellite server.

-- recon_interval: Time interval in which the network we want is scanned, in seconds (604800 seconds by default).
+- recon_interval: Time interval where a certain network is scanned, in seconds (604800 seconds by default, 7 days).

 - recon_mode:Recon task mode (snmp,icmp,wmi) separated by commas.

-- recon_task: List of networks to which we want to do the recognition, separated by commas.
+- recon_task: List of networks to be recognized, separated by commas.